 You can contact me via email at barros at sfsu dot edu.
 My CV, in pdf format, is available on the link.

-Contrary to ordinary genealogy, which grows exponentially when you move back in time, someone’s academic genealogy only includes his/her PhD advisor, and the advisor’s advisor, and so on.
+Contrary to ordinary genealogy, which grows exponentially when you move back in time, one’s academic genealogy only includes their PhD advisor, the advisor’s advisor, and so on.
 So, I’ll start with my main advisor, Francisco Antonio Doria.
 Doria got his PhD from CBPF in 1977, and his advisor was Leopoldo Nachbin.
 Nachbin got his PhD from University of Chicago under Laurent Schwartz.
 Schwartz got his PhD from Université Louis Pasteur - Strasbourg I, advised by Georges Valiron, who got his PhD from the Université de Paris in 1914.
 Valiron was Émile Borel’s PhD student at the École Normale Supérieure Paris, getting his degree in 1893.
 Borél’s advisor was Gaston Darboux, PhD from École Normale Supérieure Paris, 1866.
 Darboux advisor was Michel Chasles, PhD from École Polytechnique, 1814.
 Chasles was a student of none less than the Simeon Denis Poisson.
 Poisson got his PhD from the École Polytechnique in 1800, where he had two advisors: Joseph Louis Lagrange and Pierre-Simon Laplace.
 Lagrange did not have a doctoral advisor (he got a BA from Università di Torino in 1754), but Leonard Euler is considered equivalent to his PhD advisor and mentor.
 Laplace had as advisor Jean Le Rond d'Alembert.
 So, on Doria’s side my lineage goes back to Euler and D’Alambert.

 On the other hand, my mentor in many aspects was Patrick Suppes, who got his PhD in Philosophy from Columbia University in 1950.
 Suppes was a student of Nagel, who also got his degree from Columbia under Morris Raphael Cohen.
 Cohen was a student of William James and Hugo Münsterberg.
 In their intellectual past is Hermann Ludwig Ferdinand von Helmholtz and Nicolaus Copernicus.